romerorocha/command-line_rust/README.md

 # Command-Line Rust

-Solutions to the exercises in the book "Command-Line Rust", by Ken Youens-Clark.
+Solutions to the exercises in the textbook "Command-Line Rust", by Ken Youens-Clark.